Line Dancing in some form or another has been around since recorded time, according

-Having taught and danced this form for more than six years in New Delhi, I understand how it becomes common language to communicate and connect with for people who might have never met before.
+Having taught and danced this form for more than 11 years in New Delhi, I understand how it becomes a common language to communicate and connect with, for people who might have never met before.

-Folk dancing and Tribal dancing lent its vibrancy to this form and hence it is essentially a social form of dance, therapy for tired minds, physically strengthening and socially relaxing and uncomplicated.
+Folk dancing and cultural influences lent its vibrancy to this form and hence it is essentially a social form of dance, therapy for tired minds, physically strengthening and socially relaxing and uncomplicated.

-Every social event is necessary and not evil, Kitty parties included, and Line Dancing brings with it guilt free health and cheer.
+Every social event is necessary and Line Dancing brings with it guilt free health and cheer.